clean-code-craft-tcq-2/tdd-buckets-Harshini-Narasimha/README.md

 2. If inputs are valid then sort the smaples and intrepret the Ranges
 3. Return the string in csv format
 4. If the inputs are not valid then return 0

+##Test cases:

+1. Check whether the input list is Valid.
+Expected Results : should return true if all the values are positive integers.
+Else return false for invalid data.
+2. Check the formatting of the range in lowerRange-upperRange format.
+Expected result : Compare the Actual and expected result
+3. Check if range are continuous.
+Expected result: return true if continuous else false.
+4. Check the data for 2 continuous current charging data.Expected result : Compare the Actual and expected Readings same
+5. Check the sample which is empty.
+Expected result: Range list empty when no reading available
+6. Check the data with only one input.
+Expected result : Compare the Actual and expected Readings and the range max and min value should be same
+7. Check the data with multiple readings continuous(current charging data).
+Expected result : Compare the Actual and expected Readings same
+8. Check the data with multiple readings non-continuous(current charging data).
+Expected result : Compare the Actual and expected Readings same